YektaDev/RanGo/README.md

 r := RanGo.RnInt(0,8)  //r ϵ {0,1,2,...,6,7}
 ```

-### ▪Generate a random string from a set of characters:
+### 🔺Generate a random string from a set of characters:
 **Use:**
 ```go
 RanGo.RnStringFrom(length int, chars string)